BC-HKN--Season Previews,ADVISORY | FOX Sports

 HKN–OLYMPIC ENVY

 A generation of hockey players grew up expecting to play for their countries in the Olympics, but for the first time since 1994 the NHL is not participating.
-This means the season going on as non-NHLers are in South Korea in February, admittedly a strange scenario for the league’s stars who wish they were there.
+This means the season will roll on at the same time as the Games in South Korea in February, a strange scenario for the league’s stars who wish they were there.
 By Hockey Writer Stephen Whyno.
 UPCOMING: 700 words, photos on Oct.
 3.

 SHAREABLES